 Rochester's Rich History - The Words of Martin Luther King and Malcolm X

 Both Dr. Martin Luther King, Jr., and Malcolm X were masters of rhetoric.
 Two of the greatest orators of the 20th Century, their legacies are entwined with the brilliant speeches and writings delivered across their painfully abbreviated careers.
-To commemorate Martin Luther King Day, the Local History & Genealogy Division welcomes local actor Freeman Browne, who will recreate speeches from these two great speakers, bringing their words and legacies alive.
+To commemorate Martin Luther King Day, the Local History & Genealogy Division welcomes local actor Freeman Brown, who will recreate speeches from these two great speakers, bringing their words and legacies alive.

 “The first time I saw Martin Luther King Jr., I was sitting on the floor of my parents’ home on Tremont Street.
 Of course, it was his famous ‘I Have A Dream’ speech delivered at the Lincoln Memorial.”
 Thus Freeman Brown describes his first encounter with the rhetorical power of Dr. King.
 A Rochester native and James Madison High School alumnus, Brown is an actor who uses his own gift for rhetoric to revive the powerful words of both Dr. King and Malcolm X on stages across the region.
 When not gracing the stage, Mr. Brown finds employment as a pastry chef.